It Appeared to be True

 The narration is approached from three perspectives dividing the work into three acts: The Dramaturg, The Performer, The Spectator, each written from the point of view of the different protagonists of the process of this artistic practice.

-As a process, this has been a psychological and artistic journey trying to understand life.
+As a process, this novel is a psychological and artistic journey trying to understand life.
 It is a way to reach for a touch – to touch and to be touched.
 The novel can be read as a fictional and artistic body of work as well as a theoretical research.
-It is a platform where theoretical and artistic practices intersect ending being a multidisciplinary artistic piece itself, where the reader/spectator becomes a character in the piece.
+It is a platform where theoretical and artistic practices intersect ending being a multidisciplinary artistic piece itself, where you, dear reader, become a character in the piece.
 It is a subjective perspective of experiencing art.
 Ultimately this novel concludes that we do not need to repeat traditional narrative structures, but to create our own ones.
 Only then, we make sure not to repeat our own traumas.

 It Appeared to be True (2018)

 a theoretical research in the form of a novel.

 Special thanks to